 When a formal decision of the board is required, a minimum of fifty-one percent of seated board members is required to represent a decision of the board.
+This does not mean that the board does not always strive to reach consensus.
 There are specific decisions, removal of board members or officers of the corporation, called out in the External Guidelines that require a two-thirds majority of the board.